shannon-lab/zapdos/doc/content/source/kernels/CoeffDiffusionForShootMethod.md

 # CoeffDiffusionForShootMethod

-!alert construction title=Undocumented Class
-The CoeffDiffusionForShootMethod has not been documented.
-The content listed below should be used as a starting point for documenting the class, which includes the typical automatic documentation associated with a MooseObject; however, what is contained is ultimately determined by what is necessary to make the documentation clear for users.

 !syntax description /Kernels/CoeffDiffusionForShootMethod

 ## Overview

-!!
-Replace these lines with information regarding the CoeffDiffusionForShootMethod object.
+`CoeffDiffusionForShootMethod` is the derivative of the generic diffusion term used to calculate the sensitivity value for the shoothing method.
+For more information on the implementation of the shoothing method within Zapdos, please reference to [ShootMethodLog.md].

 ## Example Input File Syntax

-!!
-Describe and include an example of how to use the CoeffDiffusionForShootMethod object.
+An example of how to use `CoeffDiffusionForShootMethod` can be found in the test file `Acceleration_By_Shooting_Method_SensitivityMatrix.i`.

+!listing test/tests/accelerations/Acceleration_By_Shooting_Method_SensitivityMatrix.i block=Kernels/SM_Ar*_diffusion

 !syntax parameters /Kernels/CoeffDiffusionForShootMethod